relate-app/gatsby-source-strapi-graphql/README.md

           ComponentBlockBody: ['text'],
         },
       },
-      // Only include specific locale.
+      // Only include specific locales.
-      locale: 'en', // default to all
+      locale: ['en', 'sv'], // defaults to 'all'
       // Include drafts in build.
       preview: true, // defaults to false
       // Use application token.